ljatsh/Test/bash/readme.md

 * [man](http://man7.org/linux/man-pages/man1/ls.1.html)
   options:
+  * -C Force multi-column output; this is the default when output is to a terminal.
   * -d list directories themselves, not their contents
   * -L show information about the linked file, rather than the symbolic link itself
   * -F append indicator (one of */=>@|) to entries